-✓ The Liquor Code provides that a Restaurant, Hotel or Eating Place Retail Dispenser licensee may sell up to 192 fl. oz. in a single sale.
+a.
+The Liquor Code provides that a Restaurant, Hotel or Eating Place Retail Dispenser licensee may sell up to 192 fluid ounces in a single sale.
+Patrons may pay for 192 fluid ounces and may thereafter return to purchase additional quantities as long as each purchase is a separate transaction.

-May a club sell beer "to go"?
+7. May a club sell beer "to go?"

-✓ No. The Liquor Code prohibits a club from selling alcohol for off-premises consumption.
+a.
+No. The Liquor Code prohibits a club from selling alcohol for off-premises consumption.

-May a patron leave a restaurant with a partially consumed bottle of wine?
+8. May a patron leave a restaurant with a partially consumed bottle of wine?

-✓ Yes.
+a.
+Yes.
 The Liquor Code permits a patron to leave with a partially consumed bottle of wine, providing it was purchased in conjunction with a meal.
 However, the bottle must be resealed.

-Note: Outside of the Liquor Code and the Board's Regulations, there are two (2) types of open container laws that may be implicated when removing a partially-consumed bottle of wine from a licensed premises.
+It should also be noted that, outside of the Liquor Code and the PLCB regulations, there are two (2) types of open container laws that may be implicated when removing a partially-consumed bottle of wine from a licensed premises.
 One (1) type involves local ordinances that are passed by some municipalities in an attempt to regulate the carrying of open containers of alcohol within that municipality.
 Local ordinances vary in their language and scope.
-The other type of open container law is a state law found in the Pennsylvania Vehicle Code, formerly found in the Pennsylvania Crimes Code, which makes it unlawful for persons in motor vehicles to possess an open alcoholic beverage container or to consume such while the vehicle is on a highway.
+The other type of open container law is a state law found in the Pennsylvania Vehicle Code, formerly found in the Pennsylvania Crimes Code, that makes it unlawful for people in motor vehicles to possess an open alcoholic beverage container or to consume such while the vehicle is on a highway.
 [75 Pa.
 C.S. § 3809].

-How long may a licensee's happy hour be?
+9. How long may a licensee's happy hour be?

-✓ Licensees may hold happy hours up to four (4) hours per day but no more than fourteen (14) hours per week.
+a.
+Licensees may hold happy hours up to four (4) hours per day but no more than fourteen (14) hours per week.
 The hours need not be consecutive.
 Notice of all happy hours must be posted on the licensed premises seven (7) days in advance.

-May a licensee have a happy hour after midnight?
+10. May a licensee have a happy hour after midnight?

-✓ No. All happy hours must end before midnight.
+a.
+No. All happy hours must end before midnight.

-May a licensee run a daily drink special until 2:00 a.m.?
+11. May a licensee run a daily drink special until 2 a.m.?

-✓ No. Daily specials must end before midnight.
+a.
+No. Daily specials must end before midnight.

-May a licensee discount all draft beer as a daily special?
+12. May a licensee discount all draft beer as a daily special?

-✓ No. A retail licensee is permitted to offer one (1) specific type of alcoholic beverage at a discounted price all day, or for a portion of the day, if it chooses.
+a.
+No. A retail licensee is permitted to offer one (1) specific type of alcoholic beverage at a discounted price all day or for a portion of the day, if he/she chooses.
 [40 Pa.
 Code § 13.102(b)(2)].
 A specific type of alcoholic beverage means either a specific registered brand of malt or brewed beverage, a type of wine, a type of distilled spirits or a mixed drink.
 [Id.].
 As a daily drink special, a specific brand of beer such as "Blue Hound Pilsner" or "Brendan's Cream Stout" or "Oil City Light" may be discounted, but not "all draft" or "all bottled" beer or "all Blue Hound products."
 Daily wine drink specials could be "Chardonnay" or "Merlot," but not "all white wine" or "all red wine" or "all Kendall's wines."
 Permissible spirits specials would be "Rum and Cola" or "all brandy drinks," but not "all well drinks" or "all Jackson's products."
 [See Board Advisory Notice No. 16 (Amended)].

-May a licensee serve a pitcher of beer to someone sitting at the bar?
+13. May a licensee serve a pitcher of beer to someone sitting at the bar?

-✓ Yes.
-There is nothing in the Liquor Code or Board's Regulations prohibiting the sale of a pitcher of beer to someone at the Bar.
+a.
+Yes.
+There is nothing in the Liquor Code or PLCB regulations prohibiting the sale of a pitcher of beer to someone at the bar.
 A licensee may choose to implement a house policy prohibiting this, since a licensee is strictly liable if a visibly intoxicated patron continues to drink at the premises.

-Must take-out beer be bagged?
+14. Must take-out beer be bagged?